Developer: Lionhead Studios

 Release Date: 10/18/2005

 The Good: Wonderful presentation, superb voice work, morality system really makes a difference, unique game play ideas

 The Bad: Absurdly linear, over simplified combat, not the longest RPG, very shallow in content

-Once you finish you’re training you can go out on side quests and main quests in typical RPG fashion.
-Leveling up is a bit different since you have Strenth, Skill (bows and stealth), and Will (magic), but you can only level up in the Mage’s Guild.
-The game has a teleport system for easy transfer but it’s not hard to get lost do to the game’s absurd linearity.
-Unlike most RPGs there really no exploration here since you’re stuck on a one way path everywhere you go.
-You can go through Demon Doors to find super special items under the Door’s parameters and what not but there is only maybe 30 different types of armor and weapons and you can get the strongest half way through the game.
-There are little quirky ideas like mini games to earn gold such as Black jack, memory etc. You can show off your trophies from main quest missions to earn reknown and make yourself the top of gossip.
+Once you finish your training you can go out on side quests and main quests in typical RPG fashion.
+Leveling up is a bit different since you have Strength, Skill (bows and stealth), and Will (magic), but you can only level up in the Mage’s Guild.
+The game has a teleport system for easy transfer but it’s not hard to get lost due to the game’s absurd linearity.
+Unlike most RPGs there really no exploration here since you’re stuck on a one-way path everywhere you go.
+You can go through Demon Doors to find super special items under the Door’s parameters and what not but there are only maybe 30 different types of armor and weapons and you can get the strongest half way through the game.
+There are little quirky ideas like mini games to earn gold such as Black jack, memory etc. You can show off your trophies from main quest missions to earn re-known and make yourself the top of gossip.
 All of this is grand and all but there is still little depth to the game.